haosun71275/HaoSun/seminar.md

 #### 2023

-6.14 Xie, Kaitao (CUHK), Unipotent Elements in Total Posivity.
+6.14 Unipotent Elements in Total Posivity by Xie, Kaitao (CUHK).

-7.28 Huang, Pengfei (Heidelberg), Positivity and higher Teichmuller spaces
+7.28 Positivity and higher Teichmuller spaces by Huang, Pengfei (Heidelberg).

 ### Conferences